viamrobotics/docs/docs/tutorials/template.md

 tags: ["tutorial"]
 draft: true # Change this when you're ready
 authors: [] # Your Name
+weight: # A positive integer that determines the position of the tutorial on the tutorials page.
+New content is automatically featured.
+Only use this to highlight content that should permanently be near the top.
 languages: [] # Viam SDK programming languages used, if any
 viamresources: [
   "arm", "base", "board", "camera", "encoder", "gantry", "gripper", "input_controller", "motor", "movement_sensor", "sensor", "servo",